deepset-ai/haystack/docs/reader.md

 - `tokenizer`: Name of the tokenizer (usually the same as model)
 - `context_window_size`: Num of chars (before and after the answer) to return as "context" for each answer.
 The context usually helps users to understand if the answer really makes sense.
-- `use_gpu`: - < 0  -> use cpu
-- >= 0 -> ordinal of the gpu to use
+- `use_gpu`: If < 0, then use cpu.
+If >= 0, this is the ordinal of the gpu to use
 - `top_k_per_candidate`: How many answers to extract for each candidate doc that is coming from the retriever (might be a long text).
-Note:

-- This is not the number of "final answers" you will receive (see `top_k` in TransformersReader.predict() or Finder.get_answers() for that)
-- Can include no_answer in the sorted list of predictions
+Note that this is not the number of "final answers" you will receive (see `top_k` in TransformersReader.predict() or Finder.get_answers() for that) and that no_answer can be included in the sorted list of predictions.
-- `return_no_answers`: - True -> Hugging Face model could return an "impossible"/"empty" answer (i.e. when there is an unanswerable question)
+- `return_no_answers`: If True, the HuggingFace Transformers model could return a "no_answer" (i.e. when there is an unanswerable question)
-- False -> otherwise

-no_answer_boost is unfortunately not available with TransformersReader.
-If you would like to set no_answer_boost, use a FARMReader.
+If False, it cannot return a "no_answer".
+Note that `no_answer_boost` is unfortunately not available with TransformersReader.
+If you would like to set no_answer_boost, use a `FARMReader`.
 - `max_seq_len`: max sequence length of one input text for the model
 - `doc_stride`: length of striding window for splitting long texts (used if len(text) > max_seq_len)